eda-ricercatore/boilerplate-code/notes/to-do-list.md

 	+ Use communication synthesis.
 	+ Based on composable platform- and contract- based design; see composability.
 	+ See https://en.wikipedia.org/wiki/Composability.
-	+ Also, search for "contract-based design".
+	+ Also, search for "contract-based design."

 #	Background Information on Software Porting